aleszamp98/ProMeteo/docs/source/pages/rotation.rst

    v_{CSAT3} \\
    w_{CSAT3}
    \end{bmatrix}
+   \quad .

 **Azimuthal correction**

-If the instrument is not oriented with its head pointing North, an additional rotation in the horizontal plane is required.
+If the instrument is not oriented with its head pointing North but instead at a certain angle, known as the azimuth, relative to North, the transformation previously defined leads to a reference frame similar to the LEC system, with the y-axis aligned with the direction specified by the azimuth.

-This rotation is defined by the **azimuth angle** :math:`\alpha`, which is provided as an input to the function and defined in the ``config.txt`` through the ``azimuth`` parameter.
+Therefore, an additional rotation is required, defined by the azimuth angle :math:`\alpha`, which is provided as input to the function and specified in the ``config.txt`` file through the ``azimuth`` parameter.

 The corresponding rotation matrix is: